-This reaction is highly exothermic and proceeds in a violent fashion.
+This reaction is highly exothermic and proceeds violently.
 Ammonium nitrate is also known for its oxidizing powers.
 It is widely used in many explosives used in the mining and construction sectors.
 NH4NO3 is also one of the key components of ANFO, one of the most popular choices of industrial explosives.

-- Ammonium nitrate is a crystalline solid having a white/gray color.
+- Ammonium nitrate is a crystalline solid having a white/grey colour.